BriskenFinancials/use-case-template/cards/UC10000426-A-04-highlight-potential-use-cases-for-sap-mbc.md

 ## Outcome

-You will be able to confidently Identify and document key business challenges that sap mbc addresses, such as automating bank communications and payment processing. accelerating progress and improving project alignment
+This enables you to identify and document key business challenges that SAP MBC addresses, such as automating bank communications and payment processing

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-A-04-bottom.png)